How long and how many times a week is a typical session?

 I have extended health insurance through my workplace benefits.
 Can I get reimbursed for your services?

-Our counselling and coaching services at our 123 Edward Street location are covered by most extended Canadian health insurance plans (e.g.: Great West Life, Manulife, Blue Cross, etc.), since our practice is supervised by a registered psychologist.
+Our counselling services are covered by most extended Canadian health insurance plans (e.g.: Great West Life, Manulife, Blue Cross, etc.), since our practice is supervised by a registered psychologist.
 As each extended health plans can differ, please check your own insurance plan regarding your coverage (i.e.: maximum dollar amount or percentage covered per session, maximum dollar amount covered annually, and whether your plan runs on a calendar year or other, such as June 1st to May 31th).
-Our counselling and coaching services at our Annex/Yorkville location are not currently covered by extended health insurance.

 Please note that neither counselling nor coaching services are covered by OHIP (Ontario Health Insurance Plan).